 STEP has created a one credit hour course for incoming first-year and transfer students entitled Women and Leadership in Engineering and Applied Sciences.
 This topics course, which is modeled after successful women in science and engineering programs in the U.S., introduces speakers, mainly female alums of Western Michigan University College of Engineering and Applied Sciences (CEAS), who present to the class about their current job and experiences at WMU.
 They offer advice and guidance using personal examples for the students.
 Other presenters include a student panel comprised of current female CEAS students to talk about classes, internships, tutoring and registered student organization opportunities.

-Students are assigned an e-mentor who is also a female Western Michigan University CEAS graduate.
-Students correspond with their e-mentor via email.
+Students are assigned a mentor who is also a female Western Michigan University CEAS graduate.
+Students correspond with their mentor via email.
 Assignments are based on helping students be good mentees by encouraging communication with their assigned mentors as well as other short reading and writing assignments based on current literature on female students in STEM.

 For more information about the Women in Leadership in CEAS course contact: